Battery-Intelligence-Lab/dtw-cpp/joss/paper.md

 1. task-level parallelisation, where multiple pairwise comparisons between time series can be evaluated simultaneously, and,
 2. improved memory management---since the clustering algorithm only needs the final distance computed between pairwise time series, the DTW distance computation stores only the most recent previous vector, rather than the entire warping matrix.

-In addition, `DTW-C++` offers the option of clustering using a new algorithm (described below) based on MIP.
+In addition, `DTW-C++` offers the option of clustering using a new algorithm (described below) based on integer programming.
 The advantage of this over k-based methods is that it guarantees finding a global optimal solution in most cases,  and in the rare event that the global optimum cannot be found, the gap between the best solution found, and the global optimum is given.

 # Current ``DTW-C++`` functionality